veedles/core.service/README.md

 **Domains** are the endpoints to your application.
 Some examples are 'www.rubyjobs.io', 'api.rubyjobs.io', 'auth.rubyjobs.io'.

-**Configurations** are key => values which can belong to a Channel, Website, Domain or be global.
+**Configurations** are key => values which can belong to a Channel, Application, Domain or be global.
 The key is a string such as 'omniauth' and the value can be any JSON structure.

 ## Developer Environment Setup